RADAR-base/RADAR-Questionnaire/README.md

 ### Customize the App

 You need to modify DefaultEndPoint, DefaultProtocolEndPoint and DefaultSourceProducerAndSecret in `src/assets/data/defaultConfig.ts` to make the app work with your project.
+You need to have different 'widget id' in `config.xml`.